 Perched on the edge of the Danube channel that skirts the centre, The LOFT occupies the top of the SO/ Vienna hotel.
 This restaurant offers both views and a ceiling considered a work of art in its own right.

 The converted flak tower that houses the Haus des Meeres giant aquarium has another secret to its name.
 Take a lift to the top to find the Ocean Sky restaurant with views across Vienna in every direction.

 Romantic spots & special connections

-OK, fair enough: the words romantic and snack rarely appear together.
-But these feel like places where you can sit yourselves down with nothing more than sandwiches and soda, yet still hear the twang of Cupid’s weapon of choice.
+These feel like places where you can sit yourselves down with nothing more than sandwiches and a soda, yet still hear the twang of Cupid’s weapon of choice.